 - A fun class designed to develop your training relationship with your dog.

 - Consists of a mix of individual activities, group games and tricks!
 Some of the activities will support or expand into the formal obedience exercises and others will be just for fun!

 - Handlers should bring lots of small, yummy treats (for the dog), a toy (also for the dog) as well as a sense of humour!

-- For people who have a start in nose work/scent detection.
-Using SDDA odours.
+- For dogs that are odour obedient and dog/handler teams are getting ready to trial.
+SDDA odours (Wintergreen, Pine & Tyme) are used.
 1 Container search & 1 Interior search will be set up each week.